caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 - **&lt;email&gt;** is the email address to use for the ACME account managing the site's certificates.
 - **&lt;cert_file&gt;** and **&lt;key_file&gt;** are the paths to the certificate and private key PEM files.
 Specifying just one is invalid.
 - **protocols** specifies the minimum and maximum protocol versions.
 Default min: `tls1.2`.
 Default max: `tls1.3`
 - **ciphers** specifies the list of cipher suite names in descending preference order.
-Note that cipher suites are not customizable with TLS 1.3.
+It is recommended to not change these unless you know what you're doing.
+Note that cipher suites are not customizable for TLS 1.3; and not all TLS 1.2 ciphers are enabled by default.
 The supported names are (in no particular order here):
 	- TLS_RSA_WITH_3DES_EDE_CBC_SHA
 	- TLS_RSA_WITH_AES_128_CBC_SHA
 	- TLS_RSA_WITH_AES_256_CBC_SHA